Discovering Journey to the Beginning of Time , Karel Zeman’s Classic Sci-Fi Film

 Recent Comments

-- Sunspear on The Mandalorian Focuses on History and Culture in Chapter 3: “The Sin” 10 mins ago
+- Cybersnark on The Mandalorian Focuses on History and Culture in Chapter 3: “The Sin” 1 min ago

-- krogerexpresshr on Stephen Colbert Casts Himself as “Darrylgorn”, Aragorn’s Older Sexier Brother, in New Lord of the Rings Skit 20 mins ago
+- Talvalin on Sleeps With Monsters: Optimism and (Game)Change 2 mins ago

-- Fearitha on BBC America Casts Anna Chancellor as Lord Vetinari, Plus More Cast Updates for The Watch 40 mins ago
+- princessroxana on BBC America Casts Anna Chancellor as Lord Vetinari, Plus More Cast Updates for The Watch 34 mins ago

-- Tim Larsen on Star Trek The Original Series Rewatch: “Miri” 1 hour ago

-- Daniel Feierabend on Watch This Fan-Made Anime Opening for Good Omens (And See Neil Gaiman’s Reaction) 2 hours ago

-- happy74 on Stephen Colbert Casts Himself as “Darrylgorn”, Aragorn’s Older Sexier Brother, in New Lord of the Rings Skit 3 hours ago

-- Mr. Magic on “Whatever it takes” — Avengers: Endgame 4 hours ago
+- princessroxana on On the Origins of Modern Biology and the Fantastic: Part 14—Octavia Butler and the War on Cancer 38 mins ago

+- princessroxana on Doctor Who Season 12 Trailer Brings Back Several Classic Monsters 48 mins ago

+- Lisa Conner on Doctor Who Season 12 Trailer Brings Back Several Classic Monsters 50 mins ago

+- Cybersnark on 5 Works Involving Weird, Unsettling Isolation 50 mins ago

-- Aeryl on “Whatever it takes” — Avengers: Endgame 4 hours ago
+- ChristopherLBennett on “Whatever it takes” — Avengers: Endgame 55 mins ago

+- the-6th-jm on Doctor Who Season 12 Trailer Brings Back Several Classic Monsters 1 hour ago

+- swampyankee on On the Origins of Modern Biology and the Fantastic: Part 14—Octavia Butler and the War on Cancer 1 hour ago